 Technical indicators are essential for any trader who relies on technical analysis of the charts to know where and when to place orders.
 Even fundamental analysts can still make use of technical indicators to know their profit targets after studying the economic calendar Forex.
 In short, they are necessary for every trader, whether they deal with the Forex, commodity, or stock market (Basics of stock trading)

-Previously, we have looked at the best technical indicators and how to use them, but those were the most popular technical indicators.
-All Forex trading platforms will have many more technical indicators, and some of them which aren’t very popular.
+Previously, we looked at the best technical indicators and how to use them, but those were the most popular technical indicators.
+All Forex trading platforms will have many more technical indicators some of which aren’t very popular.
+We recommend you check the Benefits of Trading with Admiral Markets to learn more about indicators.
 Still, they can be very useful if you know how to use them, and here are a few of them:

 Williams’ percentage range (Williams %R)

 This indicator is a typical oscillating indicator that gives values on market conditions.
 You may even notice that it closely resembles the fast stochastic oscillator.
 That’s because the method of calculation is very similar, but Williams’ %R has the advantage of quicker fluctuations.
 This allows it to be used to track price movements regardless of how fast they occur, making it applicable during high volatility periods.